 Issues and Risks

 Use the standard MG RUSH review and wrap-up

 Special Ground Rules for an After Action Review Meeting

 This workshop can handle more than twenty people, with frequent use of break out groups.
 Do not hesitate to partition the workshop so that participants may come and go as required.
 You may need to loop back, cover material built earlier, and clarify or add to it.
-The approach is intended to help shift the culture from one where blame is ascribed to one where learning is prized, yet team members are willingly accountable.
+The approach shifts the culture from one where blame is ascribed to one where learning is prized, yet team members willingly remain accountable.

 - Do NOT judge success or failure of individuals (ie; judge performance, not the person)

 - Encourage participants to raise any and all potentially important issues and lessons

 For learning organizations, the following also support cultural growth, post After Action Reviews, namely:

 - Some of the most valuable learning derives from the most stressful situations

 - Transform subjective comments and observations into objective learning by converting adjectives such as “quick” into SMART criteria (ie, Specific, Measurable, Adjustable, Relevant, and Time-Based) such as “less than 30 seconds.”